k0f1/configuring-linux-web-server/README.md

 #### Setup my catalog.wsgi file:
-Add this code to it catalog.wsgi.
+Add this code to it `catalog.wsgi`.

 The final wsgi app look something like this `catalog.wsgi`: